-Safari, Madagascar and the Alps – all on the banks of the Lech
+Safari, Madagascar and the Alps - in the middle of Swabia

 Visiting your favourite animal

-News, prices and opening hours are all available here.
+Current information, admission prices and opening hours can be found here.